jestjs/jest/docs/en/ExpectAPI.md

 ### `.toContain(item)`

-Use `.toContain` when you want to check that an item is in a list.
-For testing the items in the list, this uses `===`, a strict equality check.
+Use `.toContain` when you want to check that an item is in an array.
+For testing the items in the array, this uses `===`, a strict equality check.  `.toContain` can also check whether a string is a substring of another string.

-For example, if `getAllFlavors()` returns a list of flavors and you want to be sure that `lime` is in there, you can write:
+For example, if `getAllFlavors()` returns an array of flavors and you want to be sure that `lime` is in there, you can write:

 ```js
 test('the flavor list contains lime', () => {